Pellicle Do-dono Galley Poirrot

 - /path/to/Photography:/data/Photography:ro

 Note: network_mode: host is required for mDNS discovery to work.
 Adjust the volume path (/path/to/Photography) to match where your photos are stored.
-The tls volume stores the auto-generated certificate so it persists across container restarts.
+The config directory stores the configuration file, TLS certificates, and admin database — mounting it as a volume ensures everything persists across container restarts.
+Place your config.yml in this directory before starting the container.

 Start the Watcher